 Sometimes we see something and we decide what that means.
 If we are correct in our apprised that is all well and good.
 But what if you are mistaken in what you think this means or what has happened?
 We might call these false beliefs or even delusions.

 It is likely that we can tell when someone else around us is delusional but can you tell when you are delusional?
 Are there things that kind of look like delusions but are not?

 This whole area of what is true what is false and what you think you know is a lot confusing.
-In some posts over this mouth I want to explore delusions, hallucinations both true and pseudo and some other aspects of getting honest with ourselves.
+In some posts over this month I want to explore delusions, hallucinations both true and pseudo, and some other aspects of getting honest with ourselves.
 Since psychologists and therapists call some of these phenomena by different names and understand it differently I want to start by looking at how these two professions get such different answers and then proceed to some thoughts about why your brain and our survival may have benefited at times from believing things that turn out to not be true.

 Have a great day fooling around and we will return to the search for reality and recovery tomorrow.